adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > If a tree falls in the forest...

-Some practice the art of ignoring this is a problem.
-They shove their Javascript in external files, make sure their site works somewhat when Javascript is disabled, and very often, abdicate responsiblity to popular 3rd party libraries without peeping under the hood (to check for quality) or at least checking what happens in various "unsupported" browsers.
-The very fact that browsers are unsupported tells you these libraries don't advocate Progressive Enhancement &mdash; at least not the *Real* Progressive Enhancement.
+Some practice the art of ignoring there *is* a problem &mdash; putting their Javascript in external files, making sure their site works when Javascript is disabled, and very often, abdicate responsiblity to popular 3rd party libraries without peeping under the hood (to check for quality) or at least checking what happens in various "unsupported" browsers.
+The very fact that browsers are unsupported tells you these libraries don't practice the *Real* Progressive Enhancement!

-These libraries often mark support for a subset of browsers that they feel is important at the current moment in time.
+These libraries often mark support for a subset of browsers that they feel are worthy at *that* current moment.
 The unlucky people who use *other* browsers get the *fuck you* experience, often when it would have been rather easy to give them the core experience.

 Obviously you incur issues when a library drops support for a particular (set of) browser(s), in the way of upgrade and regression testing costs.
 If you don't want the lack of browser support but do want the bug fixes, you're *without a paddle*, so to speak.

 > Cuts the mustard falls short

 This relatively new approach is 100% correct in its philosophy &mdash; it has the notion of a core and an enhanced experience and attempts to avoid the *fuck you* experience.
-However, it turns out that its implementation is frail.
+However, it turns out that its implementation falls short.

-What *it* does, much like popular library vendors, is to *detect* (not test!) a few choice browser APIs in order to *infer* (which is *bad!*) whether a browser can deliver the enhanced experience.
+What *it* does is *detect* (not *test*) a few choice browser APIs in order to *infer* (read *guess*) whether a browser can deliver the enhanced experience.
 However, this doesn't guarantee the enhanced experience, it just gives the enhanced experience a slightly better chance of success as we will see shortly.
 Here is it what it looks like:

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// bootstrap application